 What is a CMAT Percentile?

 A CMAT percentile indicates your performance relative to other test-takers.
-It shows the percentage of exam takers who scored less than you in CMAT.
+It shows the percentage of exam takers who scored lower than you in CMAT.
 This percentile helps institutions evaluate and compare applicants' positions on a common scale for admission into management programs.

 How to Calculate CMAT Percentile?